TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 13/Exodus 13.6.md

 ---

-Seven days thou shalt eat unleavened bread, and in the seventh day shall be a feast to Jehovah.
+Seven days you shall eat unleavened bread, and in the seventh day shall be a feast to Yahweh.